SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ### Application configuration

-In the application initialization, you can configure the backend you want to use: morphic (default) or Gtk.
+In the application initialization, you can configure the backend you want to use: morphic (default) or GTK.

 ##### Using Morphic